SAP-samples/teched2023-IN264/exercises/ex2/README.md

   iv.
 Click on “Save as new” <br>
 <br>![](/exercises/ex2/images/NewProject1.0.jpg)<br>
 A new project is saved now. <br>
-<b>Note<b> : It might take little time for the first time project creation
+<b>Note</b> : It might take little time for the first time project creation

 ### 2)	Add parallel branches to add new Training and Equipment determination rules